-Although all LSE students technically live off campus (there are no Halls of Residence immediately on campus), the Off Campus Support Scheme is here to support students who fall under these categories:
+Although all LSE students technically live off campus (there are no halls of residence immediately on campus), the Off Campus Support Scheme is here to support you if you are:

 If you are living in an LSE hall but feel like you would benefit from additional help with settling in, please do consider approaching your Warden (or School Representative), Subwardens or Hall Committee for assistance.

 All students who have been identified as not living in LSE-owned accommodation can opt-in to be assigned a trained student mentor.
 Mentors are second or third year students in the same department as their mentees (whenever possible).

 The deadline for opting in to receive pre-arrival contact is 23.59 on Friday 4 September 2020.
 Any applications made after this time will be processed on a rolling basis, but may not be in time for you to receive pre-arrival support.
 If you are planning on arriving to LSE later in Michaelmas Term, communication with your mentor and access to the Scheme will only begin once you arrive in London.

 Most of the contact mentees have with the Scheme will be through their mentor, however the Off Campus Support Scheme is coordinated by the Communications & Events Team.
 If you have any questions about the Scheme or your mentor, you can submit an enquiry to the team or call +44 020 7955 6337.